martinstevengaray/docker-image-deployment-to-aws-lambda/README.md

 # Containerized AWS Lambda

-A **container-image AWS Lambda** (Java + Gradle + Jackson) fronted by a public **Lambda Function URL** that echoes back the HTTP request it receives.
-Provisioned with Terraform.

-The app has **no AWS Lambda dependency** — it runs a JDK HTTP server via its main() method.
-The **AWS Lambda Web Adapter**, baked into the image as an extension, bridges Lambda's Runtime API to the server over HTTP.
-This keeps the code framework-agnostic so it can later handle protocols the Lambda handler model does not expose (response streaming, arbitrary HTTP routing, other frameworks).
+This Lambda runs a simple Java HTTP server via a main method, packaged as a Docker container image instead of the standard RequestHandler.handleRequest() setup.
+This same image runs unchanged locally or on other container platforms, and can include tools a standard Lambda runtime doesn't provide.
+The AWS Lambda Web Adapter is baked into the image as an extension and bridges Lambda's Runtime API to the containerized server over HTTP.

 # Requirements
 * AWS account
-* java gradle docker terraform
+* java, gradle, docker, terraform

 # Setup
 1) Create an S3 bucket to hold terraform state [create-tfstate-bucket.sh](https://github.com/martinstevengaray/bootstrap-utilities/blob/main/infra/create-tfstate-bucket.sh) if one does not already exist.